tfpk/lifetimekata/exercises/09_further_reading/README.md

 }
 ```

-For more information about this issue, read [this rust issue](https://github.com/rust-lang/rust/issues/73788).
+For more information about this issue, read [this Rust issue](https://github.com/rust-lang/rust/issues/73788).